Superman (1978 film): Release

 Superman was originally scheduled to be released in June 1978, the 40th anniversary of Action Comics 1, which first introduced Superman, but the problems during filming pushed the film back by six months.
 Editor Stuart Baird reflected, "Filming was finished in October 1978 and it is a miracle we had the film released two months later.
 Big-budgeted films today tend to take six to eight months."
 Donner, for his part, wished that he had "had another six months; I would have perfected a lot of things.
 But at some point, you've gotta turn the picture over."

 Warner Bros.
 Pictures spent $6–7 million on marketing the film.
-Superman premiered at the Uptown Theater in Washington, D.C. on December 10, 1978, with director Richard Donner and several cast members in attendance.
-Three days later, on December 13, it had a European Royal Charity Premiere at the Empire, Leicester Square in London in the presence of Queen Elizabeth II and Prince Andrew.
+Superman premiered at the Uptown Theater in Washington, D.C., on December 10, 1978, with director Richard Donner and several cast members in attendance.
+Three days later, on December 13, it had a European Royal Charity Premiere at the Empire, Leicester Square in London, with Queen Elizabeth II and Prince Andrew in attendance.

 Reception

 Box office

-The film set a new all-time U.S. industry record for business during a pre-Christmas week with $12 million, and set new records for Warner Bros. for their best opening day ($2.8 million) and three-day weekend ($7.5 million).
-In the week of December 22–28, it set an all-time U.S. weekly record of $18.5 million.
+Superman set a new all-time U.S. industry record for business during a pre-Christmas week with $12 million, and set new records for Warner Bros. for their best opening day ($2.8 million) and three-day weekend ($7.5 million).
+For the week of December 22–28, it set an all-time U.S. weekly record of $18.5 million.
 It also set a record single day gross for Warner Bros. with a gross of $3.8 million.
-In its third weekend it grossed $13.1 million for the four day holiday weekend setting a record 18 day gross of $43.7 million.
+In its third weekend it grossed $13.1 million for the four-day holiday weekend setting a record 18-day gross of $43.7 million.

+Approximately 120 million people saw Superman in the opening theatrical run in 1978.
 Including re-releases, it went on to gross $134.5 million in the United States and Canada, and $166 million internationally, totaling $300.5 million worldwide.
-Superman was the highest-grossing film of 1978 in North America, and became the sixth-highest-grossing film of all time after its theatrical run.
+Superman was the second highest-grossing film of 1978 in North America.
 It was also Warner Bros.'s most successful film at the time.